sc250024/spinnaker-installation-helm-halyard/README.md

 Rather than deploy YAML configurations directly, the new Halyard-based Helm chart deploys the following on installation:

+* A `Job` pod which runs the initial installation.
 * A `StatefulSet` pod which runs the actual Halyard daemon, and is used by a cluster administrator to administer Spinnaker, or install other integrations.
-* A `Job` pod which runs the initial installation.

 Other pods that are installed will depend based on your own needs.
-For example, upon the initial installation, a Redis pod is spun up as well for later usage.
+For example, upon the initial installation, a Redis pod or Minio pod might be spun up as well.

 ## Installation